 Short Answer

-Both the model and the market overwhelmingly agree that CPI in April 2026 will be above -0.1%.
+Both the model and the market expect CPI in April 2026 to be above -0.1%, with strong consensus and no compelling evidence of mispricing.

 1. Executive Verdict